inverno-io/inverno-core/doc/reference-guide.md

 }
 ```

 In the previous code we created a bean of type `SomeLegacyBean`.
-One instance of the wrapper class is used to create exactly one bean instance and it lives as long as the bean instance is referenced.
+One instance of the wrapper class is used to create exactly one bean instance, and it lives as long as the bean instance is referenced.

 Since a wrapper bean is annotated with `@Bean` annotation, it can be configured in the exact same way as a module bean except that it only applies to the wrapper instance which is responsible to configure the actual bean instance.
 The wrapper instance is never exposed, only the actual bean instance wrapped in it is exposed.
 As for module beans, `SomeLegacyBean` instances can be obtained using the generated Module class.

-> Note that since a new wrapper instance is created every time a new bean instance is requested, a wrapper class is not required to return a new or distinct result in the `get()` method.
-Nonetheless a wrapper instance is used to create, initialize and destroy exactly one instance of the supplied type and as a result it is good practice to have the wrapper instance always return the same bean instance.
+> Note that since a new wrapper instance is created every time a new bean instance is requested, a wrapper class is not required to return a new or distinct result in the `get()` method, nonetheless a wrapper instance is used to create, initialize and destroy exactly one instance of the supplied type and as a result it is good practice to have the wrapper instance always return the same bean instance.
 This is especially true and done naturally when initialization or destruction methods are specified.

 > When designing a prototype wrapper bean, particular care must be taken to make sure the wrapper does not hold a strong reference to the wrapped instance in order to prevent memory leak when a prototype bean instance is requested by the application.
 It is strongly advised to rely on `WeakReference<>` in that particular use case.